lojb/sim-setup-lab/README.md

 - **User Accounts:** Register and log in to access personalized features.
 - **Create Setups:** Build and save car setups with detailed configuration options.
 - **Browse Setups:** Discover setups shared by the community, filter by car, track, and more.
-- **Comments and Ratings:** Share your thoughts on setups and rate them to help others.

 ## Getting Started